 Obviously that's not how consent works.
 Consent is only invalid if it's obtained through deception or threats; just not having relevant information doesn't invalidate it.

 I find it telling that *all* the people I argue with about this draw the magic line at 18 (except for one couple who draw it at 25 because Muh Neuroscience).
 I guess it's just a coincidence that that's the number chosen by the government?
 But they don't *always* draw it there - sometimes, when talking about a case that happened in a state where the legal age was 17, *the same person who normally draws it at 18* thinks it's okay because 17 year olds aren't kids.
 And these are mostly anarcho-capitalists I'm talking about!
-(You know, the same people who have *no* problem with people by forced by poverty into prostitution?)
+(You know, the same people who have *no* problem with people being forced by poverty into prostitution?)

-Be honest with yoursef: are you *sure* you're not getting this from the government?
+Be honest with yourself: are you *sure* you're not getting this from the government?
 What do you think of past societies where marriage long before 18 was normal?
 Were all of those people rapists?

 A common response is to admit that the age chosen is arbitrary, but say we have to choose one as a practical matter (because god forbid we have to actually consider the individuals involved and judge case-by-case).
 But when you respond to an argument about legitimacy with an argument about practicality, the most you can be arguing for is that having a hard line age of consent is an evil means justified by its results - otherwise, you'd be committing the appeal to consequences fallacy.
 And that's not how any of the people I argue with see it.